Gatito Fernández: Botafogo

 On 26 November 2016, Fernandéz signed with Botafogo on a two-year contract until December 2018, moving on a free transfer.

 On 9 April 2018, after good performances in the 2017 Copa Libertadores and 2018 Campeonato Carioca, Botafogo extended contract with Fernandéz until December 2021.

 On 6 October 2022, he became the foreign player with the most appearances for Botafogo, surpassing his teammate Joel Carli with 188 games.

 On 2 February 2023, Fernández signed a contract renewal until the end of 2024 with Botafogo.

 On 19 July, Fernández returned to play for Botafogo in a 1–1 draw against the Argentine team Patronato, a game valid for the Copa Sudamericana.
 The game marked Gatitos return after eight months without playing.
 Although the goalkeeper had been fully recovered for months from the injury suffered in a game against Atlético Minero at the end of the previous year, his return to the field took a while to happen due to the good performances of his teammate Lucas Perri, who ended up taking over as the starting goalkeeper for Botafogo.

 At the end of the season his contract was not renewed, so during his time at the Rio de Janeiro club, he played 222 matches, becoming the fifth goalkeeper with the most games in Botafogo's history.

 International career

 Fernández debuted with the Paraguay U20 national team in the 2007 South American Youth Championship replacing the injured Blas Hermosilla.
 He was selected for the Paraguay senior squad for the 2011 Copa América, remaining an unused substitute as the team finished the tournament as the runner-up.

+In 2019, Gatito Fernández was Paraguay's starting goalkeeper at the Copa América, earning "Man of the Match" honors in all four games he played.
+In 2024, he served as Paraguay's starting goalkeeper at the 2024 Summer Olympics in Paris.
+Following that tournament, he was recalled to the senior national team by coach Gustavo Alfaro, ending a two-year absence from the Paraguay senior squad.

+Upon reclaiming the starting role, Fernández became a key figure in the 2026 World Cup qualifiers, playing 11 matches and keeping six clean sheets.

+In 2026, Gatito Fernández was selected for the World Cup squad exactly 40 years after his father, Gato Fernández, had been the starting goalkeeper at the 1986 World Cup.
+However, coach Gustavo Alfaro decided to use him as the backup goalkeeper.